Ear Piercing Aftercare - How To Look After A New Ear Piercing

 When Can I Remove/Replace My Ear Piercing Stud/Jewelry?

 One of the most exciting times for any person who gets their ears pierced is when they can finally remove their starter jewelry and put in new earrings.
 As you may have expected, the timeline for this milestone is generally about six weeks.

 If you haven't had any problems with your piercings, replacing earrings after six weeks is just fine.
 However, you should definitely avoid putting anything except post-type earrings in for the first five months for earlobe piercings.
 Those hoops or hooks will have to wait!

 For materials, make sure your new earrings are hypoallergenic.
-Stainless steel is an excellent choice for the post material itself.
+Stainless steel is an excellent choice for posts and your first few earrings.

 What about cartilage piercings?
 Those take at least 12 weeks before you can put in a new type.
-After that comes and goes, you still should avoid changing to anything but other post-type earrings for the first full year.
+After that, it is recommended that you avoid changing to anything except other kinds of barbell-type earrings for the first full year.

 It may be tempting to skip out on your cleanings now and then, but remember that doing so drastically increases the chance of a painful infection.

 It's always a good idea to follow your piercer's instructions to the letter, which will help your ear piercings heal quickly and let you switch out your jewelry faster.

 Ear piercing care is easy once you know how to do it. 🙂